-Speaking English as an additional language (EAL) is not a special educational need, but learners with EAL may themselves have additional needs, just like learners who use English as their first language.
+Speaking English as an additional language (EAL) is not a SEN, but learners with EAL may themselves have additional needs, just like learners who use English as their first language.
 Sometimes specific learning needs are difficult to identify if the learner is not fluent in English as there are many factors that can impact progress and academic achievement.

 Children with EAL are assessed and monitored closely by the class teacher.
 Visual aids, small group interventions and a buddy system are used to support children with EAL.
-If pupils do not make the progress we expect to see and it is felt there may be underlying needs, the class teacher will liaise with the SENCO so that the assess, plan, do review cycle can be followed.
+If pupils do not make the progress we expect to see and it is felt there may be underlying needs, the class teacher will liaise with the SENDCo so that the Assess, Plan, Do Review cycle can be followed.